marsbos/modux/README.md

 Main benefits:
 - You can wrap any component with your own created HoC's, from anywhere.
 - Built-in support for 'thunks', no extra work needed.
-- State will be automatically injected in your components.
+- (Mapped) state and dispatchers will be automatically injected in your components.
--
+- Each created HoC has its own 'store'
+- Easily 'connect' with multiple HoC's (compose your component with the HoC's you want).

 ## Usage: